eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Demand and Capacity Management Kit/adoption-view/use-case/delta-production.md

 |Acknowledge that bottleneck has been solved|X||

 ## Business value
-Simulated Delta-Production is a feature that helps suppliers to manage their production capacity more effectively.
+Simulated  is a feature that helps suppliers to manage their production capacity more effectively.
 It allows them to address and balance capacity shortages without having to increase their actual or maximum capacity.
 Suppliers can choose to use this feature, but it is not mandatory.

-The main advantage of using simulated Delta-Production is that it gives suppliers a way to manage small capacity shortfalls.
+The main advantage of using simulated  is that it gives suppliers a way to manage small capacity shortfalls.
 This can be done manually or automatically, which saves time and effort that would otherwise be spent on frequent capacity adjustments, particularly when demand is unpredictable.

 **Advantages**